The recipes are aim to be as low carb as possible too so they are all grain and gluten free – (except for one rogue cake that slipped in!).

 Distribute the mixture evenly between the 2 cake tins.

-– or until a skewer put in the centre of the cakes comes out clean.
+Bake for 50-60 minutes – or until a skewer put in the centre of the cakes comes out clean.

 Cool on a wire rack and store in the fridge.